 Antibodies to the virus are produced by your immune system when it reacts to the presence of the virus and are detectable in the blood from between 3 to 12 weeks after initial infection.
 Depending on how long it takes for the virus to take hold in the body, different immune systems will take different amounts of time to create antibodies.
 This is called the ‘window period’.
 Because it can take up to 3 months for the antibodies to show up in a blood test, if you suspect you have recently been infected, it is important to wait this long before having a test.
 If the antibody test is positive you will be offered a PCR or RNA test.

 A polymerase chain reaction (PCR) or RNA test detects the presence of the virus itself, rather than the antibodies to it.
 It may be offered immediately instead of an antibody test if infection is a strong possibility.
-For instance, it would probably be used in the case of a health care worker getting a needle stick injury.
-A PCR test can detect the virus sooner than antibodies can be detected, but is not usually the first test given due its higher cost.
+A PCR test can detect the virus sooner than antibodies can be detected, but is not usually the first test given due to its higher cost.
 The sooner a person starts treatment after infection, the greater the chances they have of clearing the virus.
 If you know you have been exposed to a high level of risk, then it is probably best to ask for a PCR test.

-Liver function tests (or LFTs) are a set of blood tests measuring certain proteins and enzymes to see if the liver is performing its various functions correctly.
-With HCV there is an average incubation period of seven to eight weeks before a rise in liver enzymes levels occurs.
+Liver Function Tests (or LFTs) are a set of blood tests measuring certain proteins and enzymes to see if the liver is performing its various functions correctly.
+With the hepatitis C virus (HCV) there is an average incubation period of seven to eight weeks before a rise in liver enzymes levels occurs.
 As liver cells are damaged by the virus, enzymes leak into the bloodstream.
 This leads to a rise in specific enzyme levels.
 However, even in this acute phase there is not necessarily a rise in enzyme levels.

 During the acute phase most people do not seem to experience any noticeable symptoms.
 For the 25-35% of people who do, the symptoms are normally vague and non-specific.
 They can include low-grade fever, fatigue, appetite loss, abdominal pain, nausea and vomiting.
 About 20% of the people who develop symptoms contract jaundice.
 This can be seen in the yellowing of the skin and eyes.
 This is a sign of the liver’s functions being affected as bilirubin (the pigment of bile) begins to build up in the body.
 Jaundice is a recognised sign of liver problems and may lead to a test for hepatitis C being suggested.